xjdrew/portguard/README.md

 It's written by golang, and the code base is much smaller than portsentry, so you can customize portguard easily as need;

-And besides that, portguard implement more features.
+And besides that, portguard's stateEngine is more powerful, it's easy to implement more detection rules.